 Eating – Cooking well takes preparation and effort.
 Make this easier for yourself by planning some simple meals to make before going shopping.
 For me, the ideal balance is a really colourful diet focused on vegetables, legumes, whole grains, oily fish, seeds, fruit and high-welfare meat.
 I found that eating a vegetarian diet for a period of time forced me to be more creative and expand my range of cooking.

 Stimulants – Quitting alcohol really helps your sleep patterns.
 Stimulants, like caffeine and sugar, work against this progress.
 Alternatives include a decaf coffee from a good coffee shop, herbal tea, kombucha (watch the sugar), cold-brew cacao, cocoa powder-based hot chocolate, turmeric lattes (I like iced cold), ginger shots and mushroom tea if you’re feeling adventurous.

 Friends – Friends take time and effort.
 By using a diary, you can make sure to find times when you’re both free and it will remind you what the plans are.
 Make sure to keep in contact even when you’re not feeling great.
 When you’re with your friend, pay real attention to them even if you want them to focus on you.

 Relaxing – If you want to succeed, you need to celebrate yourself and every step forward you make.
-Take some time in the evening to sit by yourself and thank yourself for any progress you have made or even that you possess the intention to improve your life.
+Take some time in the evening to sit by yourself and thank yourself for any progress you have made or even that you possess the intention to improve your life and change your relationship with alcohol.
 Maybe listen to some calming music.
 Each time you do this it will take you closer to your goals and provide encouragement.